protobufjs/bytebuffer.js/README.md

 * Relative and absolute zero-copy operations
 * Manual and automatic resizing (efficiently doubles capacity)
 * Chaining of all operations that do not return a specific value
-* Slicing, appending, prepending, flip, reset, etc.
+* Slicing, appending, prepending, reversing, flip, mark, reset, etc.

 And much more...